-No such penalty is to be imposed if the authority is satisfied that the person took all reasonable steps and exercised all due diligence to ensure that the requirement would be complied with.
+No such penalty is to be imposed if the authority is satisfied that the

 SYSC 6.1.1 R 5.50

 Firms should note that the regulatory requirement to have in place adequate policies and procedures for countering the risk that a firm might be used to further financial crime - which includes terrorist financing - also applies.
 This means that the FSA can take regulatory action against a firm relating to its systems and controls, even where no breach of a direction under Schedule 7 of the CTA has occurred.